How Blockchain Will Transform Supply Chain Sustainability

 Blockchain comes with a range of benefits that no other technology has been able to provide the business community in the past.
 Following are some of the key talking points:

-- Process integrity and disintermediation: The parties in any transaction will know that everything will be done exactly as the agreed upon protocol dictates.
+The parties in any transaction will know that everything will be done exactly as the agreed-upon protocol dictates.
 Readily available and trustworthy data also eliminate any needed intermediation by a third party.

 How Blockchain Will Help Supply Chains

-Elimination of errors and faster response to issues.
-With the new technology, recording, tracking, verifying properties of physical products, linking and sharing will be done in real time.
-It can effectively reduce human errors, while eliminating costs and time delays that plague transactions in today's supply chains.
+With the new technology, recording, tracking, verifying properties of physical products, linking and sharing will be done in real-time.
+It can effectively reduce human errors while eliminating costs and time delays that plague transactions in today's supply chains.
 For example, load condition factors such as temperature data may be agreed upon measures in contracts.
-As such, participants are obliged to report them, or to have them be captured automatically by sensors.
-Systems can be designed to identify any violation of agreed upon limits, thus creating the ability to respond to problems and mitigate them at the time of occurrence, rather than days later, and several steps further removed.
+As such, participants are obliged to report them or to have them be captured automatically by sensors.
+Systems can be designed to identify any violation of agreed-upon limits, thus creating the ability to respond to problems and mitigate them at the time of occurrence, rather than days later, and several steps further removed.

 “With blockchain, you can do strategic removals, and let consumers and companies have confidence,” Frank Yiannas vice president of food safety at Wal-Mart said to Bloomberg at the time of the Wal-Mart launch.
 “We believe that enhanced traceability is good for other aspects of the food systems.
 We hope you could capture other important attributes that would inform decisions around food flows, and even get more efficient at it.”
 Wal-Mart also introduced its new Wal-Mart Food Safety Collaboration Center in Beijing in October 2016, announcing a collaboration with IBM and Tsinghua University to improve the way food is traced, distributed and sold to consumers in China.